-You must use the lowest first class accommodations when traveling by ship, except when your agency specifically authorizes/approves your use of first-class ship accommodations under paragraphs (a) through (c) of this section.
+You must use the lowest first-class accommodations when traveling by ship, except when your agency specifically authorizes/approves your use of other than lowest first-class ship accommodations under paragraphs (a) through (d) of this section.

-- (a) Lowest first class accommodations are not available on the ship. - (b) When use of first-class is necessary to accommodate a disability or other special need.
-Disability must be substantiated in writing by competent medical authority.
-Special need must be substantiated in writing according to your agency's procedures.
-If you are authorized under §301-13.3(a) of this chapter to have an attendant accompany you, your agency also may authorize the attendant to use first-class accommodations if you require the attendant's services en route. - (c) When exceptional security circumstances require firstclass travel.
-Exceptional security circumstances include, but are not limited to: - (1) The use of lowest first class accommodations would endanger your life or Government property; or - (2) You are an agent on protective detail and you are accompanying an individual authorized to use first-class accommodations; or - (3) You are a courier or control officer accompanying controlled pouches or packages.
+(a) Lowest first class accommodations are not available on the ship.

+- (b) When use of other than lowest first-class accommodations is necessary to accommodate a medical disability or other special need. - (1) A disability must be certified annually in a written statement by a competent medical authority.
+However, if the disability is a lifelong condition, then a one-time certification statement is required.
+Certification statements must include at a minimum: - (i) A written statement by a competent medical authority stating that special accommodation is necessary; - (ii) An approximate duration of the special accommodation: and - (iii) A recommendation as to the suitable class of transportation accommodations based on the disability. - (2) A special need must be certified annually in writing according to your agency's procedures.
+However, if the special need is a lifelong condition, then a one-time certification statement is required; - (3) If you are authorized under §301-13.3(a) of this Subchapter to have an attendant accompany you, your agency may also authorize the attendant to use other than lowest first-class class accommodations if you require the attendant's services en route; - (c) When exceptional security circumstances require other than lowest first-class travel.
+Exceptional security circumstances are determined by your agency and should only be authorized to the minimum other than lowest first-class travel accommodation necessary to meet the agency's mission.
+These circumstances include, but are not limited to: - (1) The use of lowest first-class accommodations would endanger your life or Government property; or - (2) You are an agent on protective detail and you are accompanying an individual authorized to use other than lowest first-class accommodations: or - (3) You are a courier or control officer accompanying controlled pouches or packages. - (d) When required because of agency mission, consistent with your agency's internal procedures pursuant to §301-70.102(i).